VitezslavBurda/archprinciples/README.md

 ### Implications
 * All IT components are integrated through some integration layer (e.g. message queues) that reduce the dependency of IT components on each other
-* Implementation costs of projects and changes might temporarily increase until the benefits of decreased dependencies will outreach
+* Implementation costs of projects and changes might temporarily increase until the benefits of decreased dependencies outreaches them
 * Data transfered by interfaces should be published in open standard formats (e.g. XML, JSON, etc.)​

 |Successful application of the principle​|Unsuccessful application of the principle​|